R2d2 (mouse gene)

-R2d2 is a stretch of DNA on mouse chromosome 2 that contains multiple copies of the Cwc22 gene.
+R2d2 (Responder to meiotic drive 2) is a mouse genomic locus that is sometimes a selfish region.
+It is a stretch of DNA on mouse chromosome 2 that contains multiple copies of the Cwc22 gene.
 When seven or more copies of that latter gene are present, R2d2 becomes selfish.
+High-copy R2d2 does not distort inheritance equally in all genetic backgrounds; transmission from heterozygous females has been reported from Mendelian 50 percent to 95 percent, suggesting that unlinked modifier loci affect drive strength.
+It is a segmental duplication of the ancestral R2d1 locus.

+R2d2 was discovered by UNC School of Medicine researchers to display transmission bias.
 In one lab breeding population, in a selective sweep, R2d2 increased from being in 50 percent of the lab mice's chromosomes to 85 percent in 10 generations.
 By 15 generations, it reached fixation.